Last month was less than stellar, and this month if off to a rocky start.

 For me, the best thing is usually to take a step back from everything.
 Now that the weather is finally nice, that might mean spending an entire day in the yard.

 When I’m feeling terrible, which has described far too many days lately, it usually means disconnecting from everything for a day or two.
-Many times that takes the shape of spending an entire day or two binge-watching something mindless on Hulu or Netflix.
+Many times that takes the shape of spending an entire day or two binge-watching something mindless online.

 Sidenote, if you like science fiction and haven’t already watched it, Lost in Space on Netflix is well worth your time.